astro313/astro313.github.io/blog/_posts/2019-10-15-MissingProduct.md

 I think point 4 is pretty self-explanatory.
 While it is important to keep up with the society as the world evolves, but if the market/world moves too fast, it will hit a recession.
 I'd like to stay prepared by having the skills to survive without these products.
 Would we still know how to navigate with (or without) traditional maps (and not google map)?

 ### My Wish List
-However, there are products two products that I would love to have.
+However, there are two products that I would love to have.

-First, a watch that sends a vibration to remind me ~5-10 min ahead another meeting.
+First, a watch that sends a vibration to remind me ~5-10 min before another meeting.
 This way, I can politely wrap up the current one without abnoxiously checking the clock during a meeting.
 But I don't want to have the other functions a smartwatch offers.
 I don't need to get an instant notification when I get a text/an email!
 I should be the one to decide when I want to read my emails and not the other way.

 Second, I would love a model of the iphone that has the wide angle lens like the iphone 11, but the size of an SE!
 Until then, I will stick with my iphone SE.